 Are you wondering whether anyone can climb Ben Nevis?

 Here I share my solo hiking adventure up and down Ben Nevis.
-Including how long it takes to climb Ben Nevis, what to wear for the hike and some top tips for completing the Ben Nevis walk.
+Including how long it takes to climb Ben Nevis, what to wear for the hike, what training you need to do for Ben Nevis, which route I took to the summit and some top tips for completing the Ben Nevis walk.

 What route did I choose to climb Ben Nevis?